hardzc123/hardzc123.github.io/README.md

 I hope the Github repositories can give you some short impression about my project experience.

-My vision: robot will do much more than it can do now in 20 years, I would like take part in this transformation actively.
+My vision: robot will do much more than it can do now in 20 years, I would like ro take part in this transformation actively.